-We account for stock-based awards to employees and non-employees using Financial Accounting Standards Board (or FASB) Accounting Standards Codification (or ASC) Topic 718 - Accounting for Share-Based Payments, which provides for the use of the fair value based method to determine compensation for all arrangements where shares of stock or equity instruments are issued for compensation.
+We account for stock-based awards to employees and non-employees using Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718 - Accounting for Share-Based Payments, which provides for the use of the fair value based method to determine compensation for all arrangements where shares of stock or equity instruments are issued for compensation.
 Fair values of RSUs issued are determined based predominantly on the trading price of the common stock on the date of grant.
 Fair value of each common stock option is estimated on the date of grant using the Black-Scholes valuation model that uses assumptions for expected volatility, expected dividends, expected term, and the risk-free interest rate.
 Expected volatility is based on historical volatility of a peer group's common stock and other factors estimated over the expected term of the options.
 The expected term of the options granted is derived using the "simplified method" which computes expected term as the average of the sum of the vesting term plus the contract term.
 The risk-free rate is based on the U.S. Treasury yield.

-In applying the Black-Scholes option pricing model for options issued in July 2016, the assumptions were as follows: expected price volatility of 113.16%; risk-free interest rate of 1.14%; weighted average expected life in years of 6; and no dividend yield.
+In applying the Black-Scholes option pricing model for options issued in March 2018 that vested on the grant date, the assumptions were as follows: expected price volatility of 113.67%; risk-free interest rate of 2.64%; weighted average expected life in years of 5; and no dividend yield.
+In applying the Black-Scholes option pricing model for options issued in March 2018 that will vest on the anniversary of the grant date, the assumptions were as follows: expected price volatility of 116.59%; risk-free interest rate of 2.64%; weighted average expected life in years of 6; and no dividend yield.
+In applying the Black-Scholes option pricing model for options issued in June 2018 that will vest on the anniversary of the grant date, the assumptions were as follows: expected price volatility of 112.6%; risk-free interest rate of 2.81%; weighted average expected life in years of 6; and no dividend yield.
 The value of these awards is based upon their grant-date fair value.
 That cost is recognized over the period during which the employee is required to provide service in exchange for the award.